JUSA sets Girls Classic Tryouts

 The Carolinas Golf Association (CGA) will hold its annual USGA Rules of Golf seminars in March.
 Area seminars will be held on March 11 at Hope Valley Country Club in Durham and on March 18 at Carolina Country Club in Raleigh.
 The seminars are free of charge to attendees, who will view a narrated computer presentation on the basics of the Rules of Golf followed by question and answer sessions.
 Seminars typically last between two hours.
 A free 2012-15 USGA Rules of Golf book will be distributed to all participants, and information on the Carolinas Golf Association will be available.
 Seminar attendees are encouraged to register at carolinasgolf.org/2015-seminars.
 Info: 910-673-1000 or firstname.lastname@example.org.

-Free Turkey Hunting Seminar
+Free Turkey Hunting Seminars

 The N.C.
 Wildlife Resources Commission and the National Wild Turkey Federation will offer free turkey hunting seminars across the state in March and April.
 The seminars, which will be conducted on introductory and advanced levels, will be held from 6:30 until 8:30 p.m. at eight locations throughout the state.
 They are open on a first-come, first-serve basis to all ages, although participants 16 years and younger will need parental permission to register.
 The introductory seminars are designed for novice hunters or those who have never hunted turkey and would like to learn more.
 Topics will include biology, hunting methods, calls and decoys, firearms and ammo selection, camouflage clothing, and turkey cleaning and cooking techniques.
 The advanced seminars are for experienced turkey hunters.
 They will focus on advanced biology, and more complex hunting tactics, calls and decoys.
 Advanced seminars also will include tips and strategies for dealing with stubborn, hard-to-hunt gobblers.
-A local seminar will be held at N.C.
-State University’s Centennial Campus Center on March 17 (advanced).
+Local seminars will be held at N.C.
+State University’s Centennial Campus Center on March 3 and 5 (intro) and March 17 (advanced).
 Registration is required before the events at ncwildlife.org/sbs, or by contacting Casey Williams at 919-707-0202 or email@example.com.

 5K race training